vpakhi/projectdemocracy/README.md

 Amercia is a democracy.
 Pakistan is not a democracy

-I am not the one
+I am actually the one who not the one